What is Mixture? Homogenous and Heterogeneous Mixture | Properties

 For example, Air is a mixture of gases.
 Similarly, milk, ghee, oil, and spices such as garam masala are all mixtures, containing particles of different types.
 We can, therefore, conclude that matter around us is broadly categorized into two types.
 They are either Pure Substances or are Mixtures.

 Table sugar, salt, and aluminum foil are examples of pure substances containing only one type of particle.
-We must note that in nature, almost no substance is pure and pure substances are made such by humans by separating out the unwanted substances.
+We must note that in nature, almost no substance is pure, and pure substances are made by humans by separating out the unwanted substances.

-On the other hand, a mixture is a substance that contains two or more pure substances which are not chemically combined but mixed physically in any proportion.
+On the other hand, a mixture is a substance that contains two or more pure substances that are not chemically combined but mixed physically in any proportion.

 1. Homogeneous mixtures